dave45678/ProgrammingFundamentals/github_pages.md

 ###Create a Readme.md file
 It's just good practice to have a Readme file for every project.
 The Readme file  is a good place for a brief summary of your project.

+###Working from the GitHub site
+So you can complete this tutorial without additional software we'll work directly in the browser.

+###Working from your computer
+If you wish to complete this tutorial from your computer then you need to

 ###Create an index page
 Create a web page called index.html.
 A minimal HTML5 page is below.
+You can create this page locally or work directly from GitHub.
 ```html
  <!DOCTYPE html>
 <html>